Android-Academy-Global/2020-Fundamentals-Kotlin/README.md

 Package `info` contains simple help for students: how to comment, run and print code.

-Packages grouped by languages: `langeng` contains workshops with description in english, `langrus` in russian.
+Packages grouped by languages: `langeng` contains workshops with description in English, `langrus` in Russian.
 Content is similar.